alexbseaton/jambalaya/README.md

 # Steps to improve repo
 1. Write PEP8 test (PEP8 failures, minimal print statements)
 2. Create logger
-3. Decouple test and source code....

 ## Installation
-For pinning dependencies, we use pip-tools:
+For pinning dependencies, use pip-tools:

 *pip install pip-tools*

-Pip-tools allows you to ensure that your local environment contains *exactly* packages specified in the requirements file.
-In general, the usage of pip-tools is:
+Pip-tools updates your local environment with *exactly* packages specified in the requirements file.
+To use it:

 1. Update the requirements.in file.
 It should contain a list of all packages imported in the code.
 2. Run *pip-compile requirements.in* to compile a requirements.txt file